 Performance outcomes Acceptable outcomes AND A06.6 Any restoration proposed in a declared fish habitat area includes a post-works monitoring and maintenance program appropriate for the scale of the restoration works.
-PO7 Excess sediment from restoration or marine plants that are required for a restoration project are obtained and managed to avoid further AO7.1 Excess sediment from restoration is disposed of lawfully outside of the boundaries of a declared fish habitat area .
-AND disturbance within the declared fish habitat area .
-AO7.2 Marine plants for revegetation purposes are obtained from within a declared fish habitat area only if: (1) no alternative source of marine plants from outside the declared fish habitat area is feasible (2) the removal of marine plants is assessed to have minimal impact on the declared fish habitat area (3) the marine plants are to satisfy local provenance.
+PO7 Excess sediment from restoration or marine plants that are required for a restoration project are obtained and managed to avoid further disturbance within the declared fish habitat area.
+A07.1 Excess sediment from restoration is disposed of lawfully outside of the boundaries of a declared fish habitat area.
+AND A07.2 Marine plants for revegetation purposes are obtained from within a declared fish habitat area only if: no alternative source of marine plants from outside the declared fish habitat area is feasible the removal of marine plants is assessed to have minimal impact on the declared fish habitat area (3) the marine plants are to satisfy local provenance.
 Editor's note: Vegetation to be used within a restoration project should comply with any relevant provisions of the National policy for the translocation of live aquatic organisms .
-See Management and protection of marine plants and other tidal fish habitats (FHMOP 001) , Department of Primary Industries and Fisheries, 2007 for specific guidance on marine plant translocation .
+See Management and protection of marine plants and other tidal fish habitats (FHMOP 001) , Department of Primary Industries and Fisheries, 2007 for specific guidance on marine plant translocation.
 PO8 Benthic disturbance, as a result of development in a fish habitat area enables the area to be restored to the condition and profile that existed before the disturbance from AO8.1 Surface sediment type is restored to match the surrounding or preworks sediment profile to aid recolonisation by flora and fauna.
-AND development.
-AO8.2 Any disturbance to waterway banks is suitably protected from Editor's note: Such disturbances include but are not limited to those associated with provision of erosion.
-AND subterranean infrastructure, or temporary structures.
+AND AO8.2 Any disturbance to waterway banks is suitably protected from development.
+Editor's note: Such disturbances include but are not erosion. limited to those associated with provision of AND subterranean infrastructure, or temporary structures.
 AO8.3 The total surface area of substrate disturbance is minimised (for example, corridor width trench and any adjacent temporary spoil stockpile).
 PO9 Development resulting in drainage or disturbance of acid sulfate soil prevents adverse impacts on fisheries resources and fish habitats .
 AO9.1 Run-off and leachate from disturbed or oxidised acid sulfate soils is contained, treated and not released to a waterway or other fish habitat .
-AND AO9.2 Management of acid sulfate soil is consistent with the current version of the Queensland acid sulfate soils technical manual: Soil management guidelines, Department of Natural Resources and Mines, 2002.
+AND A09.2 Management of acid sulfate soil is consistent with the current version of the Queensland acid sulfate soils technical manual: Soil management guidelines , Department of Natural Resources and Mines, 2002.
 Editor's note: Queensland acid sulfate soil technical manual: Soil management guidelines , Department of Natural Resources and Mines, 2002 provides further guidance on the management of acid sulfate soils.
-Managing fisheries resources or fish habitats PO10 Management of fisheries resources or fish habitats in a declared fish habitat area benefits or minimises impacts on the declared fish AO10.1 There is a demonstrated overriding need for development that involves managing fisheries resources or fish habitat within the declared fish habitat area . habitat area.
-AND AO10.2 Management of fisheries resources or fish habitat in a declared fish habitat area is undertaken by the state or community groups for public benefit.
-AND AO10.3 Management of fisheries resources or fish habitats benefits the declared fish habitat area.
-Editor's note: Such management may include managing public access, controlling marine pests or improving water quality.
+Managing fisheries resources or fish habitats PO10 Management of fisheries resources or fish habitats in a declared fish habitat area benefits or minimises impacts on the declared fish habitat area .
+AO10.1 There is a demonstrated overriding need for development that involves managing fisheries resources or fish habitat within the declared fish habitat area .
+AND AO10.2 Management of fisheries resources or fish habitat in a declared fish